FOR COMMUNITY CHANGE

 The RDA is working closely with the emerging St. Louis Community Information Exchange (CIE), a shared technology platform where partners will be able to share client and resource information, coordinating efforts to maximize resources in the delivery of holistic, person-centered care.
 This work is being led by United Way 211, with the RDA joining BJC Healthcare, the Race and Opportunity Lab at Washington University, and many others to guide its development.
 Associated RDA projects leveraging shared technology to connect people to resources are also underway in criminal justice, homeless services, and infant mortality.

-The St. Louis Regional Data Alliance’s mission is to build shared data infrastructure and support strong data actors that use quality data to improve people’s lives.
-We recognize that this work can (and should) take may forms — from complex data transformation projects to community organizing to spatial analysis.
-All of our projects, however, work to pursue our shared values outlined below:
+The St. Louis Regional Data Alliance recognizes that our work can (and should) take may forms — from complex data transformation projects to community organizing to spatial analysis.
+All of our efforts, however, work to pursue our shared values outlined below:

 DATA IS ABOUT PEOPLE